 Editorial Getting to know our editorial team: Antonia de Maio The ecrLife editorial family has grown, and we would like to take the chance of getting to know each other a bit better.
 In the following weeks, our editors will be sharing their motivations and dreams as young scientists.
 This week, for all of you with love: Antonia de Maio. ecrLife editors 28 Jan 2021 • 3 min read

 Editorial ecrLife: Towards a more accessible and inclusive scientific culture Succeeding as an ECR means overcoming challenges, but we should all have equal opportunity to achieve our goals.
-Realizing that much needs to be done to make our scientific environment more inclusive, ecrLife is creating a space to share experiences and ideas to make science more accessible ecrLife editors 7 Jan 2021 • 2 min read
+Realizing that much needs to be done to make our scientific environment more inclusive, ecrLife is creating a space to share experiences and ideas to make science more accessible ecrLife editors, Nele Haelterman 7 Jan 2021 • 2 min read